Last updated on 2026-02-09

 Program Structure

-The Nutrition and Food Service Management program is structured to provide a comprehensive education over a 60-week period.
-The program includes:
+The Nutrition and Food Service Management program is structured to provide a comprehensive education in food service management and nutrition.
+The program is designed to be completed in 60 weeks and includes a blend of theoretical knowledge and practical experience.

-- Courses covering various aspects of food production, safety, and nutrition.
+- Courses covering food production, food safety, menu planning, and therapeutic nutrition.

-- Opportunities to earn two credentials: a Culinary Skills certificate after the first year and a Nutrition and Food Services Management diploma upon completion.
+- Graduates earn two credentials: a Culinary Skills certificate after the first year and a Nutrition and Food Services Management diploma upon completion.

-- Pathway options to further education, such as a specialization in Nutrition and Dietetics at Brescia University College.
+- Pathway opportunities to pursue a degree in Nutrition and Dietetics at Brescia University College.

 Featured Experiences

-The Nutrition and Food Service Management program offers several unique features that enhance the learning experience:
+The Nutrition and Food Service Management program offers several unique experiences that enhance learning and professional development:

-- Two five-week field placements with community partners, providing real-world experience.
+- Hands-on learning through two five-week field placements with community partners.

 - Mentorship from faculty with extensive field experience in nutrition and food service management.